Cake Pan Converter

 Well, we don't have any breakthrough rules or fancy formulas that fit everything here – it's not possible as each and every cake recipe is unique.
 Instead, we'll present some general tips on how to adjust baking time for different size pans:

 Decreasing the amount of batter will reduce the baking time.
-As it really depends on the cake type, just start checking if the cake is done way before original baking time.
+As it depends on the cake type, just check if the cake is done way before the original baking time.
 And that's how we arrive at the final important point...

 Use a cake tester to check if your cake is done.
 You can go for one of those fancy metal cake testers, but skewers and wooden toothpicks work equally well (or even better, as they hold raw batter way better than metal).